buildit/bookit-server/README.md

 ## Docker packaging

-Travis build performs Docker image push only for `master` branch.
+Travis build performs Docker image push to Docker Hub only for `master` branch.
 We do not perform separate `npm i` and reuse build `node_modules` with `npm prune --production`.

 Local build and run example